Done-for-You Picture Book Ghostwriting

 How done-for-you picture book GHOSTWRITING works

 We begin by pressure-testing your idea itself.
-Together, we clarify what kind of picture book yours wants to be—narrative, conceptual, lyrical, humorous, or hybrid—and whether the concept can sustain the full picture book treatment.
-We define the emotional core, the audience, and the book’s reason for being now.
-Before drafting begins, I establish the emotional journey of the book.
+Together, we clarify what kind of picture book yours wants to be—narrative, conceptual, lyrical, humorous, nonfiction, or hybrid—and whether the concept can sustain the full narrative treatment.
+We define the emotional core, the audience, and the book’s reason for entering the market now.
+Before drafting begins, I establish the character and plot journey of the book.
 Even in the smallest stories, something must shift.
-We identify the main character’s want, the internal or external tension driving the story, and the emotional payoff the reader should experience by the end.
+We identify the protagonist’s want, the internal or external tension driving the story, and the emotional payoff the reader should experience by the end.
 This is what separates publishable picture books from well-written vignettes.
 I will also design a working structure that accounts for pacing, page turns, escalation, and visual storytelling.
 This includes thinking in spreads, not paragraphs—where surprises land, where quiet beats belong, and how momentum builds across the book.
 Picture books live or die on rhythm, and that rhythm is engineered here, in collaboration with your intention and vision.
-Once we’re aligned on concept and execution, I will write the initial draft.
+Once we’re aligned on both concept and execution, I will write the initial draft.

 I craft the manuscript with extreme attention to language economy, cadence, and subtext.
 Every word is doing multiple jobs: advancing story, supporting illustration, and reinforcing emotional clarity.
 Drafting may involve multiple internal passes before the manuscript is ready for your review.
-You’ll see a manuscript that understands picture books as a distinct art form, rather than a prose story squeezed into 500 words.
+You’ll see a manuscript that understands picture books as a distinct art form, rather than a prose story squeezed into 500 words (or fewer!).

-Once the draft is shared, we move into refinement.
+Once the draft is shared and approved, we move into refinement.
 This phase focuses on tightening language, sharpening emotional beats, and ensuring cohesion across both plot and character arcs.
 Revisions are deliberate and contained, aimed at polish and precision rather than reimagining the book’s foundation.
-This is where the manuscript becomes editor-ready.
+This is where the manuscript becomes acquisitions-ready.

 Picture book ghostwriting is highly specialized, intensive work, and I take on a very limited number of these projects each year.
 Not every strong idea is the right fit for this level of collaboration, and not every creator wants—or needs—authorship-level support.
 Before moving forward, I assess: